keremkoseoglu/databus/mkdocs/docs/database.md

 }
 ```

 - **log_life_span**: For how many days should the log files live on the disk?
 They will be deleted afterwards.
+Backup preserve duration also depend on this setting.
 - **passengers**: List of [passengers](passenger.md) of the client.
     - **name**: Name of the Python [passenger](passenger.md) module.
 This is our data to transport.
     - **pullers**: Names of Python [puller](puller.md) modules.
 Those are our data sources.